New Quantum Algorithms for Computing Quantum Entropies and Distances: Introduction

 \section{Introduction}

 Quantum entropies and distances are basic concepts \cite{NC10} in quantum physics and quantum information.
 Quantum entropies characterize the randomness of a quantum system, while quantum distances measure the closeness of quantum systems.
-It is important to compute their values in many important applications, from the estimation of the capacity of quantum communication channels and verification of the outcomes of quantum computation to the characterization of quantum physical systems (see, e.g., \cite{OP04,ZLW+21,Kuz21}).
-Several kinds of quantum algorithms for computing quantum entropies and distances have been proposed under different computational resources, e.g., quantum algorithms with access to copies of quantum states \cite{BOW19,AISW19,WZW22}, quantum algorithms with purified quantum query access \cite{GL20,GHS21,SH21,WZC+21}, and variational quantum algorithms \cite{CPCC20, CSZW20, TV21}.
+It is essential to compute their values in many important applications, from the estimation of the capacity of quantum communication channels and verification of the outcomes of quantum computation to the characterization of quantum physical systems (see, e.g., \cite{OP04,ZLW+21,Kuz21}).
+Several kinds of quantum algorithms for computing quantum entropies and distances have been proposed under different computational resources, e.g., quantum algorithms with access to copies of quantum states \cite{BOW19,AISW19,WZW22}, quantum algorithms with purified quantum query access \cite{GL20,GHS21,SH21,WZC+22}, and variational quantum algorithms \cite{CPCC20, CSZW22, TV21}.

-A main consideration of some quantum algorithms for computing quantum entropies and distances is the number of copies of quantum states used in the algorithms.
-For example, \cite{BOW19} provided a method of testing the closeness of $N$-dimensional mixed quantum states with respect to trace distance and fidelity using $O(N/\varepsilon^2)$ and $O(N/\varepsilon)$ copies, respectively, based on quantum spectrum testing \cite{OW15} and efficient quantum tomography \cite{OW16,OW17,HHJ+17}. \cite{AISW19} introduced a method of computing the von Neumann and quantum R\'{e}nyi entropies of an $N$-dimensional quantum state using $O(N^2/\varepsilon^2)$ and $O(N^{2/\alpha}/\varepsilon^{2/\alpha})$ copies, respectively.
-Recently, a new method of computing the von Neumann and quantum R\'{e}nyi entropies was proposed in \cite{WZW22} using $\tilde O(\kappa^2/\varepsilon^5)$ copies, where $\kappa > 0$ is given such that $\Pi / \kappa \leq \rho \leq I$ for some projector $\Pi$.
-A distributed quantum algorithm for computing $\tr(\rho\sigma)$, i.e., the fidelity of pure quantum states, was proposed in \cite{ALL21} using $O(\max\{\sqrt{N}/\varepsilon,1/\varepsilon^2\})$ copies.
+A main consideration of those quantum algorithms with copy access for computing quantum entropies and distances is the number of copies of quantum states used in the algorithms.
+This type of input model is known as the ``quantum sample access'' model, where identical copies of quantum states are directly given.
+For example, a method of testing the closeness of $N$-dimensional mixed quantum states was provided in \cite{BOW19} with respect to trace distance and fidelity using $O(N/\varepsilon^2)$ and $O(N/\varepsilon)$ copies, respectively, based on quantum spectrum testing \cite{OW15} and efficient quantum tomography \cite{OW16,OW17,HHJ+17}.
+A method of computing the von Neumann and quantum R\'{e}nyi entropies of an $N$-dimensional quantum state was introduced in \cite{AISW19} using $O(N^2/\varepsilon^2)$ and $O(N^{2/\alpha}/\varepsilon^{2/\alpha})$ copies, respectively.
+Recently, a new method of computing entropies was proposed in \cite{WZW22}, especially computing the von Neumann entropy uses $\tilde O(\kappa^2/\varepsilon^5)$ copies,\footnote{$\tilde O(\cdot)$ suppresses polylogarithmic factors.} where $\kappa > 0$ is given such that $\Pi / \kappa \leq \rho \leq I$ for some projector $\Pi$.
+A distributed quantum algorithm for computing $\tr(\rho\sigma)$, i.e., the fidelity of pure quantum states, was proposed in \cite{ALL22} using $O(\max\{\sqrt{N}/\varepsilon,1/\varepsilon^2\})$ copies.